 Make the glaze & top with bacon

-- Make the glaze: Mix the 1 cup of powdered sugar, 3 tbsp syrup, 3 tbsp melted butter, and ½ tsp vanilla in the stand mixer with the paddle attachement (or by hand).
+- Make the glaze: Mix the 1 cup of powdered sugar, 3 tablespoon syrup, 3 tablespoon melted butter, and ½ teaspoon vanilla in the stand mixer with the paddle attachement (or by hand).
 Mix until smooth.

-- Spread about 2 tbsp of the glaze onto each scone.
+- Spread about 2 tablespoon of the glaze onto each scone.
 Top each scone with half a piece of bacon (crumbled).

 - Leftovers can be stored on the counter in an airtight container for a day or several days in the fridge.
 Reheat in the oven at 350°F on a baking tray loosely tented in foil for about 10 minutes.